vertxxyz/Vertx.Attributes/README.md

 # Vertx.Attributes
-Attributes and Property Drawers/Decorators for Unity
+Attributes and Property Drawers/Decorators for Unity.
+All drawers support IMGUI and UIToolkit.

+> **Warning**
+> Unity 2019.4+.
+UIToolkit support is very version-specific.

 ## Attributes